otovo/redis-rate-limiters/README.md

 Contributions are very welcome.
 Here's how to get started:

-- Set up a Python 3.11+ venv, and install `poetry`
+- Set up a Python 3.11+ venv, and `pip install poetry`
 - Install dependencies with `poetry install`
 - Run `pre-commit install` to set up pre-commit
-- Run `docker compose up` to run Redis (or run it some other way)
+- Run `docker compose up` to run Redis (or run Redis for tests some other way)
-- Make your code changes
+- Make your code changes, with tests
-- Add tests
 - Commit your changes and open a PR